awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-ot-worker-instructions.md

 ## Tool Guide<a name="sms-video-worker-instructions-tool-guide"></a>

 Your task will include one or more tools\.
-The tool provided dictates the type of anotations you will create to identify and track objects\.
+The tool provided dictates the type of annotations you will create to identify and track objects\.
 Use the following table to learn more about each tool provided\.

 ****